BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 ## Integrating these models in another system

-This subsection provides information you would need if you try to use these models without Zephyr's nrf5*_bsim wrapping logic.
+This subsection provides information you would need if you try to use these models without Zephyr's nrf*bsim wrapping logic, and without the native simulator.

 ### Models interface towards a simulation scheduler